Is the Regge Calculus a consistent approximation to General Relativity?

-\beginsubsection{Model 3} This is a four dimensional hypercubic lattice containing 1944 4-simplices.
-This model can be built from a unit hypercube, consisting of 24 4-simplicies, being replicated twice along each of the four (Cartesian like) coordinate curves.
+This is a four dimensional hypercubic lattice containing 384 4-simplices.
+This model can be built from a template hypercube, consisting of 24 4-simplices, replicated once along each of the four dimensions of the lattice.
 The details are as follows.
-Consider a four dimensional space covered by Cartesian coordinates $x^\mu$.
-The vertices are located at the points with coordinates $(a,b,c,d)$ for integer values of $a,b,c$ and $d$ in the set $\{0,1,2,3\}$.
-There are, therefore, 256 vertices which are labeled lexicographicly by the function